Misba0019/Express-Router-Lab/README.md

 - Understanding route-level middleware (admin protection)
 - Learning how to connect MongoDB with Mongoose
 - Comparing persistent (MongoDB) vs. mock in-memory data

+---

+## Feedback

+If this project helped you learn or practice Express routing patterns, feel free to star the repo or use it as a base for your own ideas.

+---

+## License

+This project is licensed under the [MIT License](LICENSE)